okta/okta-auth-js/README.md

 ##### `transformAuthState`

 Callback function.
 When [updateAuthState](#authstatemanagerupdateauthstate) is called a new authState object is produced.
 Providing a `transformAuthState` function allows you to modify or replace this object before it is stored and emitted.
 A common use case is to change the meaning of [isAuthenticated](#authstatemanager).
-By default, `updateAuthState` will set `isAuthenticated` to true if unexpired tokens are available from [tokenManager](#tokenmanager).
+By default, `updateAuthState` will set `authState.isAuthenticated` to true if unexpired tokens are available from [tokenManager](#tokenmanager).
 This logic could be customized to also require a valid Okta SSO session:

 ```javascript
 const config = {